redox-os/book/src/ch01-05-how-redox-compares.md

 ### "Everything is a URL"

 This is an generalization of "Everything is a file", largely inspired by Plan 9.
-In Redox, "resources" (*TODO: link*) can be both socket-like and file-like, making them fast enough to use for virtually everything.
+In Redox, [resources](https://doc.redox-os.org/book/ch05-05-resources.html) can be both socket-like and file-like, making them fast enough to use for virtually everything.

 This way, we get a more unified system API.
 We will explain this later, in [URLs, schemes, and resources].